Remapping the Rover MEMS3 ECU

 I believe the

 “professionals” generally program it using the Rover BMW protocol.
-Despite initially
+Despite

-failures, which have now been completely eliminated) I would now suggest using the ISO14320-2 protocol for all mapping and
+write failures, which have now been completely eliminated) I would now suggest using the ISO14320-2 protocol for all mapping and

 flashing operations.
 This generally leads to more reliable establishment of